grafana/beyla/docs/sources/network/config.md

 |----------------------|------------------------------------|----------|---------|
 | `allowed_attributes` | `BEYLA_NETWORK_ALLOWED_ATTRIBUTES` | []string | (empty) |

 Specifies which attributes are visible in the metrics.
-Beyla will aggregate the metrics by their common visible attributes.
+Beyla aggregates the metrics by their common visible attributes.
 For example, hiding the `k8s.src.name` and allowing `k8s.src.owner.name` would aggregate the metrics of all the pods under a same owner.

 This property won't filter some meta-attributes such as `instance`, `job`, `service.instance.id`, `service_name`, `telemetry.sdk.*`, etc.

-⚠️If left empty, Beyla will report all the attributes; which might increase greatly the cardinality of your metrics.
+⚠️If left empty, Beyla reports all the attributes; which might increase greatly the cardinality of your metrics.
 Setting this value to list only the attributes you really need is highly recommended.